 Chest physiotherapy is beneficial for mucus transport in people with CF. However, there is no agreement upon a definitive method of treatment, thus both conventional and alternative treatments are widely used.
 Generally the choice of therapy is based on most familiarity to some methods, neglecting others.
-Either one or several airway clearance regimens are different for each country: conventional chest physiotherapy is more promoted in the USA, while ACBT is most commonly used in the United Kingdom; positive expiratory pressure (PEP), flutter and AD are mainly used in the rest of Europe, and exercise is the favorite treatment in the Scandinavian countries.
+Either one or several airway clearance regimens are quite different in each country: conventional chest physiotherapy is more promoted in the USA, while ACBT is the most commonly used in the United Kingdom; positive expiratory pressure (PEP), flutter and AD are mainly used in the rest of Europe, and exercise is the favorite treatment in the Scandinavian countries.

 People with CF and caregivers encounter every day mainly on the question of which technique is as efficacious as the other, what time length it requires, whether it can be performed independently.

 Airway clearance therapies in people with CF aim to improve mucus clearance, to increase sputum production, and ultimately to improve airway function.
 The active cycle of breathing technique (ACBT) is a safe administered method for airway clearance that uses a cycle of techniques to loosen airway secretions including breathing control, thoracic expansion exercises, and forced expiration technique (FET).